tatsuyafujisaki/android-playground/markdown/retrofit.md

+# Query
-### What query will null and an empty string generate, respestively?
+## What query will null and an empty string generate, respestively?
 ```kotlin
 @GET("/api/v1/mydata")
 suspend fun getMyData(